retiredreplicant/milkvr-mvrl-maker/README.md

 # milkvr-mvrl-maker
-Script to generate MilkVR ".mvrl" files for a collection of videos on your local PC, allowing easy access to those videos from within the MilkVR application.
+Windows executable to generate MilkVR ".mvrl" files for a collection of videos on your local PC, allowing easy access to those videos from within the MilkVR application.

-NOTE: This solution was inspired by, and copies heavily from, a previous solution located at  https://github.com/abnormalend/milkvr-url-maker
+NOTE: This tool was inspired by, and copies heavily from, the tool located at  https://github.com/abnormalend/milkvr-url-maker

 ##The Basics
-If you already have a web server running and configured, just put the mvrl-maker tool in the folder with your VR video files and run it.
+If you already have a web server running and configured, just put the mvrl-maker.exe tool in the folder with your VR video files and execute it.
 The tool will create a folder named "mvrl" with a mvrl file for each video file found.
 Copy the generated mvrl files to the MilkVR folder in the root directory of your mobile device, The videos will then be accessible in the "Sideloaded" category from within MilkVR.
 See https://milkvr.com/#/content/faq for directions on how to create a MilkVR folder on your device.

 ###Don't Already Have a Web Server?  (assumes you're on windows)
  - Download nginx. (http://nginx.org/en/download.html)
  - Unzip somewhere on your system
  - Enter the nginx folder, then the html folder.
  - For the default settings, create a folder within html called VR.
- - Copy some VR videos (named correctly) to this folder, and the mvrl-maker tool.
+ - Copy some VR videos (named correctly) to this folder, and the mvrl-maker.exe tool.
- - Run mvrl-maker.
+ - Run mvrl-maker.exe.
  - Copy the generated mvrl files to the MilkVR folder on your mobile device.
  - Go back to the main nginx folder and run nginx.exe.
 If you have windows firewall turned on, you should get prompted about allowing it.
  - Test it out!
 Run MilkVR and stream your videos from the "Sideloaded" category.